 Item 51 – Electric or engine Powered Bilge Pumps.

-Less than 15 m to have at least 2 bilge pumps 1.
+Less than 15 m to have at least two bilge pumps 1.

-of which “MAY” be power driven 1 must be hand.
+of which “MAY” be power-driven one must be hand.

 If under 12m hand pump can be portable.

-Greater than 15 meters to have at least 1 fixed hand pump and 1 power driven pump.
+Greater than 15 meters to have at least one fixed-hand pump and one power-driven pump.

-to enable draining of all compartments.
-Strum boxes to be fitted as required.
+To enable the draining of all compartments.
+Strum boxes are to be fitted as required.
 (17)

 Item 52 – Manual Bilge Pump.
 All vessels require a manual bilge pump.

-Vessels greater than 12 meters fixed pumping capability to all compartments.
+Vessels greater than 12 meters fixed pumping capability for all compartments.

 • Strum boxes fitted where necessary.

-Vessels less than 12 meters category 2,3,4 as above but may be handheld pump.
+Vessels less than 12 meters, category 2, 3, 4 as above but maybe the handheld pump.
 (17)

 Item 53 – High Water Alarm.
 All vessels shall have a high-water alarm fitted to all enclosed machinery.
 (Not required for vessels with outboard engines only).
 (17)

 spaces.
-Alarm required to be audible and visual at the steering (helm) position.
+The alarm must be audible and visual at the steering (helm) position.

 Item 54 – Propane storage and drainage.
 (17)

-Propane tanks shall be secured, in an area where there is sufficient drainage to remove
+Propane tanks shall be secured in an area with sufficient drainage to remove

 to contain fire extinguishing medium.
 (17)

-Item 56 – Fuel Shut Off clearly labelled and visible.
+Item 56 – Fuel Shut Off clearly Labeled and visible.
 (17)

-or labelled to be visible without moving or opening anything.
+or labeled to be visible without moving or opening anything.

 Item 57 – Emergency Fuel Shut Off.
 All vessels will have a means of shutting of fuel supply to machinery in case of fire.
 (17)